A Super Stout

 LONDON, April 26. — One of the popular beers in England is “Russian stout,” so-called ever since it was first brewed in 1781 for export to Russia.

 In old days Russia’s aristocracy demanded a super stout and a British brewery rose to the occasion, naming the brew after its destination.
 From 1781 until World War I, thousands of barrels of Russian stout were shipped over every year.

 But times have changed.
 Russia is now behind an Iron Curtain, which even Russian stout is not able to penetrate.
 There’s a new potential market in America, however, which the brewers hope to open up….

-Barclay’s Russian Stout had been imported to far-away Victoria, Canada certainly before WW I. See e.g., in this issue of the Daily Colonist from 1909, with mention of other stouts of Barclay Perkins.
-(Both links via the Fulton Historical Newspaper resource).
+Barclay’s Russian Stout had been exported to even further Victoria, British Columbia even before WW I. See for example the advertisement in this issue of the Daily Colonist in 1909, which also mentions other stouts of Barclay Perkins.
+(Both links are via the Fulton Historical Newspaper resource).

-After commencement of WW I, in seems Courage Imperial Russian Stout, as the brewery’s premier stout was finally named, did not reappear in North America until the 1970s, unless in fact some arrived in 1950, as the Buffalo news story may suggest.
+After the start of WW I, it seems Courage Imperial Russian Stout, as the Russian Stout came to be called by 1970, did not reappear on our shores until the mid-1970s, unless that is some arrived during the Korean War period as the Buffalo news item suggests.

-American beer writer Michael Weiner gives the beer high praise in his 1977 The Taster’s Guide to Beer, stating: “smooth, rich, velvety.
+American beer writer Michael Weiner gave the beer high praise in his 1977 The Taster’s Guide to Beer: “smooth, rich, velvety.
 Sweet, yet carries the bitter tang of hops”.

 Weiner also stated that Imperial stout was “Perhaps the most unusual commercially produced beer … [and] …is also among the strongest in the world”.
 He reprinted a lengthy, admiring account by the English wine writer Cyril Ray from Queen magazine (1960s-era).
 Ray wrote about the beer in a way that likened its best “vintages” to fine Burgundy, using literary flourishes along the way.